Tim-Gabrikowski/ollama-assistant/README.md

 # Ollama-Assistant

-This is a simple wrapper around the ollama-js library to provide building blogs for building an AI-Assistant.
+This is a simple wrapper around the ollama-js library to provide building blocks for building an AI-Assistant.
 It provides an interface for defining Tools and an automatic tool caller for the AI, to automate the process of executing tool and sending the response back to ollama.
+As well as context management.

 ## Quick start